ericbannon/chainguard-ci-demo/README.md

 ![Screenshot 2024-07-30 at 9 58 07 AM](https://github.com/user-attachments/assets/e9cddd2f-f158-4b79-bd62-bc946113e2c5)

-Check the updated chainguard-demo service to see the same application running but, with low CVEs.
+Check the updated chainguard-demo service to see the same application running but, with low CVEs!